 At the top of the agenda for our Day-to-Day crew was a research project around Tennessee’s HOV lanes and the enforcement surrounding those sections of the interstate.
 From this research, our intern team discovered that Tennessee holds the loosest regulation around HOV.
 The lanes are very rarely patrolled and if by the slightest chance you are pulled over for violating the HOV lane, the only repercussions a driver will face is a $50 fine and no points on their record.
-Where in states like California HOV violations will cost you upwards of $300 and are heavily regulated.
+Where in states like California, HOV violations will cost you upwards of $300 and are heavily regulated.

-Shifting back to our Day-to-Day crew the next significant undertaking the team would be in charge of would be Hytch’s first appearance in Williamson County Inc’s Mobility Week as well as the nation-wide event, ParkingDAY.
-We were tasked with transforming a normal parking space on Broadway into a micro park.
-Creating a space where pedestrians could take a load off and enjoy a greener twist to the usual concrete sidewalks.
+Shifting back to our Day-to-Day crew, the next significant undertaking the team would be in charge of was Hytch’s first appearance in Williamson County Inc’s Mobility Week as well as the nation-wide event, ParkingDAY.
+We were tasked with transforming a normal parking space on Broadway into a micro park; creating a space where pedestrians could take a load off and enjoy a greener twist to the usual concrete sidewalks.
 We loved being able to have fun and engage with locals and tourists enjoying Nashville as well as discuss Hytch’s mission and how we were working to make a difference in transit throughout the region.
 The day was long and hot and despite some sunburn, we all made it through the day and had a great time participating.
 There is no doubt that when ParkingDAY comes around again this year we’ll be locked and loaded with a bigger and even better parklet than this past years!